CalS496/262ComputerVision/README.md

 Vision: To eventually develop the necessary tools & programs to make an appparatus capable of distance gauging, 3D projection, and possibly more.

+Inspiration: Acknowledgement to Tasha and Diane.
+Tasha has been blind since birth and has only just recently begun to detect color  and light.
+Tasha and those with a related debilitation deserve a much better product that can help them with interacting with the world.